mohaseeb/wisture/README.md

-This repository contains the source code relateds to the reserach work reported by the paper: M.Haseeb and R.Parasuraman, "Wisture: RNN-based Learning of Wireless Signals for Gesture Recognition in Unmodified Smartphones", submitted to the Journal of Special Topics in Signal Processing.
+This repository contains the source code relateds to the reserach work reported by the paper: M.Haseeb and R.Parasuraman, "Wisture: RNN-based Learning of Wireless Signals for Gesture Recognition in Unmodified Smartphones", submitted to the Journal of Neural Networks.

 # Wisture Solution
 Wisture is a machine learning (LSTM-RNN) and custom signal processing based solution for recognizing over-the-air hand gestures (such as swipe, push, pull, etc.) using Wi-Fi Received Signal Strength on unmodified smartphones (without requiring changes to existing hardware and software/OS of the phone).